Boxmoor: History

 The remains of a Roman villa have been found in the grounds of Boxmoor House School, near the railway station, dating from around the 1st or early 2nd century AD.

 The Box Moor Trust owns meadow land in the area alongside the River Bulbourne.
 This was land purchased by tenants in secret during the 16th century to prevent it being enclosed, which would have deprived them of grazing.
 It is still held by the same trust established at that time.
 Today, it is used for summer grazing and has open access for recreational use.

 The ancient Box Lane runs uphill from Boxmoor to Bovingdon.
 On this lane, close to the Boxmoor end, stood the historic early 17th century Box Lane Chapel.
 See the section below on places of worship.

-The Sparrows Herne turnpike, set up in 1762, was the stagecoach route from London to Aylesbury and passed along the valley bottom through Boxmoor following the present day London Road (A4251).
+The Sparrows Herne turnpike, set up in 1762, was the stagecoach route from London to Aylesbury; it passed along the valley bottom through Boxmoor following the present day London Road (A4251).
 The Grand Junction Canal, latterly known as the Grand Union, and the trunk canal from London to the Midlands followed along the same route in 1804.
 A local public house, the Fishery Inn, was an historic refreshment stop on the canal.

-Boxmoor village itself was developed after 1837 when the London and Birmingham Railway was forced, by local landed interests, to build its main line and station about a mile to the west of Hemel Hempstead town.
-The railway station, originally called Boxmoor, offered fast commuting to London combined with a small country town life, attractive to wealthier commuters and this stimulated the development of Victorian era housing near the railway station but outside the original bounds of Hemel Hempstead.
+Boxmoor village itself was developed after 1837 when the London and Birmingham Railway was forced, by local landed interests, to build its main line and station about a mile to the west of Hemel town.
+Hemel Hempstead railway station, originally called Boxmoor, offered fast commuting to London combined with a small country town life, attractive to wealthier commuters; this stimulated the development of Victorian era housing near the station, but outside of the original bounds of Hemel Hempstead.
 In 1846, it became part of the London and North Western Railway (L&NWR).